 What Happens to my Senior Life Insurance if I Retire Abroad?

 Senior life insurance matters for all of us who want to ensure that our loved ones have a safe and secure future should the worst happen to us.
 Many seniors have likely considered or held life insurance plans earlier in life when a loss of the income that they brought to a family would’ve meant disaster.
 Insurance is still important past retirement, though, to help family members live comfortably after the plan holder’s passing.
 More specialized plans can help alleviate the cost of a proper burial, allowing surviving friends and family to say goodbye with dignity and without the financial woes that accompany most special funerals.

 Upon retirement, however, new questions about insurance come up.
 Can I still get a competitive senior life insurance plan at this age?
-And with many seniors choosing to retire abroad, will moving to another country change anything about my plan?
+And with many seniors choosing to retire abroad, will move to another country change anything about my plan?

 The answer to the first question is a resounding yes.
 Today’s seniors are healthier and have a longer life expectancy than ever before, so many reputable companies are now prepared to offer no exam senior life insurance to them.
 The answer to the second question is more complicated.
 Let’s dig into some of the issues that may arise when retiring abroad with a life or burial insurance plan.

 Changing Security Risks